Mistweaver Monk Essences — Shadowlands Pre-Patch 9.0.1

 - 1st Minor: Memory of Lucid Dreams

 - 2nd Minor: Conflict and Strife

-I suspect this build will be the go-to for most high level play that does not heavily punish movement.
-The active on Worldvein provides a ludicrous Intellect steroid for heavy damage phases, while also buffing the DPS of those around you who are also using the trait.
+This build can be used for parse strategies on low movement fights The active on Worldvein provides a ludicrous Intellect steroid for heavy damage phases, while also buffing the DPS of those around you who are also using the trait.

 - Unwavering Ward ( Guardian Shell + Unwavering Ward) allows you to release 12 orbs that radiate outwards.
 The first ally to touch these orbs gains a shield, and you and that ally are healed for a small amount.
 The minor power is what what we are actually interested in, however.
 Every 10 seconds, you place shields on allies within 15 yards that also reduces damage taken by 3%.
-Additionally, this new essence increases corruption resistance by 10.
-This is an incredibly powerful minor and will likely be picked 100% of the time.
+It is a pretty powerful effect that falls off at higher item level.

 - Worldvein Resonance ( Worldvein Resonance + Lifeblood) will drop Lifeblood shards around you randomly that will increase your Intellect while you are within 12 yards of them, stacking up to 4 times.
 Anyone who is also using this essence will gain the effect of your shards and you theirs.
 The major ability on this essence was buffed by 600% in 8.3, making it a very attractive choice.